SN 2022vqz: A Peculiar Subluminous Type Ia Supernova with Prominent Early Excess Emission: Discussion

 We further use \texttt{SYNAPPS} \citep{2011PASP..123..237T} to identify the potential signatures of unburnt Ne in the spectra of SN 2022vqz.
-Figure~\ref{figone} shows the decomposition of the spectrum synthesized by \texttt{SYNAPPS} compared to the $t=-7.1$ day spectrum of SN~2022vqz.
-We noticed that the shallow absorption features around 6800 and 7100~\AA\ could be well fit by Ne I. These features are relatively common in subluminous SNe (see Figure~\ref{figspeccmp}).
-Since burning of CO WD may also produce Ne, this cannot be treated as an exclusive signature of ONe WD.
-The absorption around 6800~\AA\ might be also attributed to Ti II.
-However, the 6800~\AA\ Ti II feature usually emerges in later epochs and is accompanied by another Ti II feature at $\sim$6600~\AA\ which is invisible in this spectrum.
-Thus, we still identify the 6800~\AA\ absorption feature in the $t=-7.1$ day spectrum as Ne I rather than Ti II.
+Figure~\ref{figone} shows the decomposition of the spectrum synthesised by \texttt{SYNAPPS} compared to the $t=-7.1$ day spectrum of SN~2022vqz.
+We noticed that the shallow absorption features around 6800~\AA\ and 7100~\AA\ could be well fit by Ne~I. These features are relatively common in subluminous SNe (see Figure~\ref{figspeccmp}).
+Since burning of a C-O WD may also produce Ne, this cannot be treated as an exclusive signature of an O-Ne WD progenitor.
+The absorption around 6800~\AA\ might be also attributed to Ti~II.
+However, the 6800~\AA\ Ti~II feature usually emerges at later epochs and is accompanied by another Ti~II feature at $\sim 6600$~\AA\ which is invisible in this spectrum.
+Thus, we still identify the 6800~\AA\ absorption feature in the $t=-7.1$ day spectrum as Ne~I rather than Ti~II.